-Permeable Pavements Pavements do not always have to be sealed to prevent water from flowing through them.
+Pavements do not always have to be sealed to prevent water from flowing through them.
 In appropriate locations, paved parking areas and drives can allow water to pass through the surface to be stored and infiltrated below.
 Permeable pavements provide an opportunity to capture and store significant volumes of stormwater runoff.
 Using special blends of asphalt, concrete, or pavers, these systems allow water to pass through the surface to an underground stone storage layer and slowly infiltrate into the soil or be released after the storm into the storm sewer system.
-Permeable pavement systems can significantly reduce the amount of stormwater runoff that flows off a paved area.
-Not all paved areas need be permeable.
-Often only portions of a parking lot or drive need to be permeable to capture all of the stormwater runoff from the paved area.
-Permeable pavements are a great way to manage stormwater runoff on small sites with limited open space.
+Permeable pavement systems can significantly reduce the amount of stormwater runoff that flows off significantly reduce the amount of stormwater runoff that flows off portions of a parking lot or drive need to be permeable to capture all of the stormwater runoff from the paved area.

+on small sites with limited open space.
 By placing the stormwater management system below the pavement, the built and disturbed area can support multiple functions.
 A number of products and materials are available for permeable pavement installations.
 Effort should be given to identifying the most appropriate design to meet the needs of the community for cost and maintenance.
 Infiltrating stormwater from industrial or potentially polluted sites should not be done near sensitive habitats or in areas where groundwater contamination could occur.
-Permeable pavements store water in 1-3 feet of stone and soil below the pavement.
-This practice is not suitable in areas with high groundwater, which could limit storage volume and also provide a potential pathway for stormwater pollutants to get into groundwater systems.
-Drainage areas flowing to permeable pavements need to be stabilized immediately to prevent sediments from clogging the system.
-If clogging does occur, the pavement needs to be cleaned using a power washer or specialized vacuum machine.
+Permeable pavements store water in contamination could occur.
+Permeable pavement store water in suitable in areas with high groundwater, which could limit storage suitable in areas with high groundwater, which could limit storage volume and also provide a potential pathway for stormwater occur, the pavement needs to be cleaned using a power washer or prevent sediments from clogging the system.
+If clogging does pollutants to get into groundwater systems.
+Drainage areas flowing to permeable pavements need to be stabilized immediately to specialized vacuum machine.